- Download our Moving to South Africa Guide (PDF)

 Mobile phones in South Africa

-There are four major mobile providers in South Africa: Vodacom, MTN, Cell C and Telkom Mobile.
+South Africa has four major mobile providers: Vodacom, MTN, Cell C and Telkom Mobile.
 Expats can get a pay-as-you-go SIM card if they only plan to be in South Africa for the short term.
-It's commonplace to use mobile data to access the internet in South Africa.
-In the past, prices have been high, but these are slowly starting to come down due to competition between mobile providers.
+It’s common to use mobile data to access the internet in South Africa.
+In the past, prices have been high, but these are slowly coming down due to competition between mobile providers.

-Mobile phones can be bought at numerous places, including department stores and speciality cellular phone shops.
-Costs are reasonable, and people from a variety of backgrounds have mobile phones.
+Mobile phones can be bought at numerous places, including department shops and speciality cellular phone shops.
+Costs are reasonable, and people from various backgrounds have mobile phones.

-Expats unsure of how long they'll be in the country should be wary of signing an extended contract – sizeable fees can be attached to early termination, although call rates may be better than pay-as-you-go options.
-However, expats staying in the country for two years or more should take advantage of one of the many competitively priced contract deals available.
+Expats unsure of how long they’ll be in the country should be wary of signing an extended contract – sizeable fees can be attached to early termination, although call rates may be better than pay-as-you-go options.
+If you’re staying in the country for two years or more, you can take advantage of one of the many competitively priced contract deals available.
 These usually come complete with a brand-new phone.

 Television in South Africa

-M-Net is a paid provider and has the occasional good programme, but most expats subscribe to DSTV – the country's biggest satellite service which has dozens of international channel options, including M-Net.
-To purchase satellite television, customers need to buy a decoder and have their satellite installed for a once-off fee.
-Various packages are available at different monthly rates.
+M-Net is a paid channel with occasional good shows, but most expats prefer DSTV, the country’s largest satellite TV service.
+DSTV offers many international channels, including M-Net.
+To get satellite TV, customers must buy a decoder and pay a one-time installation fee.
+There are different packages available at varying monthly prices.

-Streaming services offering viewing on demand are a newer addition to the country's entertainment options.
-The two main services are Netflix and Showmax, and Disney+, Apple TV+ and Amazon Prime have more recently become available.
-These include plenty of international movies and television shows, while Showmax also has some local offerings.
+Streaming services are a newer addition to South Africa’s entertainment scene.
+The most popular ones are Netflix, Showmax, and Disney+, while Apple TV+ and Amazon Prime are also becoming increasingly popular.
+These platforms offer a wide range of international movies and shows, and Showmax includes some local content too.

 Are you an expat living in South Africa?